 A Pittsburgh and New York resident, Ann Tanksley has enjoyed a long and illustrious professional career.
 A graduate of Carnegie Institute of Technology (now Carnegie Mellon) in Pittsburgh, PA she also studied at the Parsons School of Design, the Printmaking Workshop and the New School for Social Research, all located in New York.
-Tanskley has studied under many master artists including Norman Lewis, Balcom Green, Sam Rosenberg, Robert Blackburn and Kathy Carracio.
+Tanskley studied under many master artists including Norman Lewis, Balcom Green, Sam Rosenberg, Robert Blackburn and Kathy Carracio.

-Like so many women artists, Ann divided her time between being a mother to her two children, a wife and an artist.
-“Tanksley’s work is embodied with the point of view of women,” wrote Patricia Kelley in SunStorm/FineArt, “who are torn between their past and future, and who express all of the emotions of families in reality – love, hate, anger and forgiveness.
+Like so many women artists, Ann divided her time between being a mother to her two children, a wife, and an artist.
+“Tanksley’s work is embodied with the point of view of women,” wrote Patricia Kelley in SunStorm/FineArt, “who are torn between their past and future, and who express all of the emotions of families in reality – love, hate, anger and forgiveness."
 She has exhibited throughout the world and her work is included in a variety of anthologies and publications.

-The Smothering Mother
+The Smothering Mother, 1971

-Oil on Canvas, 29" x 36.5"
+Oil on Canvas, 36.5" x 29"